nickmertin/pipeline/README.md

 # pipeline

+**NOTE:** This is an older, incomplete attempt at writing this library; the latest version, including a stable release, [is available on GitLab](https://gitlab.com/nickmertin/pipeline).

 Pipeline is a library for C++ that supports the creation of "data networks" (pipelines), to control the flow of values between various components of the program logically and functionally.

 ## Concepts